-Schmidt et al. (94) recorded a significant time-group interaction, which was further analysed to reveal that the mental states condition did not produce a significant change in metacognitive efficiency, although a decrease of such abilities in the body focused condition suggests this intervention exercised skills other than metacognition.
+Schmidt et al. (94) recorded a significant time-group interaction, which was further analysed to reveal that the mental states condition did not produce a significant change in metacognitive efficiency, although a decrease of such abilities in the body focused condition suggests the latter intervention exercised skills other than metacognition.
 Although using an 8-week 30 mins+ per-day MBSR course, numbers were small (N = 27; compare e.g. N = 104 for a just significant increase after a 10-day course compared to Waitlist in Cavanagh et al. (96), although this course was unsupported and online), with an only just significant interaction.
 Without a Waitlist control and recorded expectations, expectation effects cannot be ruled out.
 Other papers have empirically separated different contemplative practices but not necessarily different types of mindfulness per se (see e.g. 97).
 Precursors to the Schmidt et al. (94) study did find metacognitive efficiency to be malleable through both feedback (98) and mindfulness (99).
 Notably, Carpenter et al. (98) improvements in experimental groups trained on metacognitive performance on either perceptual or memory tasks transferred to the other untrained domain.
 Domain generality in metacognitive efficiency has also been demonstrated by significant correlations between tasks measuring meta-d’ (100).
-The current study will build on these findings using perceptual metacognitive efficiency to examine if there are improvements in perceptual metacognitive efficiency in our Mindfulness of Mental States intervention.
+The current study will build on these findings using perceptual metacognitive sensitivity (similar to metacognitive efficiency, see below) to examine if this metric improves in our Mindfulness of Mental States intervention.

 Pilot Study